sl-benoitoyez/terraform-provider-keycloak/README.md

 ## Releases

 This provider uses [GoReleaser](https://goreleaser.com/) to build and publish releases.
-Each release published to GitHub contains binary files for Linux, macOS (darwin), and Windows, as configured within the [`.goreleaser.yml`](https://github.com/mrparkers/terraform-provider-keycloak/blob/master/.goreleaser.yml) file.
+Each release published to GitHub contains binary files for Linux, macOS (darwin), and Windows, as configured within the [`.goreleaser.yml`](https://github.com/sl-benoitoyez/terraform-provider-keycloak/blob/master/.goreleaser.yml) file.

-Each release also contains a `terraform-provider-keycloak_${RELEASE_VERSION}_SHA256SUMS` file, accompanied by a signature created by a PGP key with the fingerprint `C508 6791 5E11 6CD2`.
-This key can be found on my Keybase account at https://keybase.io/mrparkers.

-You can find the list of releases [here](https://github.com/mrparkers/terraform-provider-keycloak/releases).
+You can find the list of releases [here](https://github.com/sl-benoitoyez/terraform-provider-keycloak/releases).
-You can find the changelog for each version [here](https://github.com/mrparkers/terraform-provider-keycloak/blob/master/CHANGELOG.md).
+You can find the changelog for each version [here](https://github.com/sl-benoitoyez/terraform-provider-keycloak/blob/master/CHANGELOG.md).

 Note: Prior to 2.0.0, a statically linked build for use within Alpine linux was included with each release.
 This is no longer done due to [GoReleaser not supporting CGO](https://goreleaser.com/limitations/cgo/).
 Instead of using a statically linked,